jaaack-wang/gender-predictor/README_en.md

 ## Usage

 Download the repository, and then cd to the [Multiclass_Logistic_Regression_Gender](https://github.com/jaaack-wang/gender-predicator/tree/main/Multiclass_Logistic_Regression_Gender).
 It is essentially similar to the Naive Bayes Model.
-The differences are that it does not has `method` paramter in `predict` function and in addition it includes an `accuracy` function.
+The differences are that it does not has `method` parameters in `predict` function and in addition it includes an `accuracy` function.

 Examples:
 ```python